Jason Benoit

+Biography

 In July 2015, Benoit received the inaugural CCMA Discovery Atlantic Award from the Canadian Country Music Association.
 The same year, Benoit was nominated for CCMA Rising Star and follow-up single "Cold Day Comin" reached number 21 on the Canadian Country Billboard Charts.
 Benoit had another top 30 in the year 2016 with "All Wanna Party" reaching number 26 on the Canadian Country Billboard Chart.

 In 2017, Benoit released the album "Waves", his final release with JV Records/Sony.
 This album went on to be nominated for "Country Album of the Year" at the 2017 ECMA Awards.

-In 2018, Benoit was a finalist in SiriusXM "Top of the Country" in association with the CCMAs and He was the only independent Canadian Country Artist invited to walk the red carpet at the 2018 Much Music Video Awards in Toronto, ON.
-He signed a new record deal with independent Record Label, Vicktory Music Group and recorded critically acclaimed single "Slow Hand" Featuring Canadian Female Country singer "Leah Daniels".
-Benoit went on to record a 7 track EP titled "Revolution Part 1" released in 2019 which included "Slow Hand" as well as all new songs.

-In 2019, Benoit was direct tour support for the CMA Award winning Country act "Old Dominion" along with "the Washboard Union" on the eastern leg of the "Make it Sweet" tour and later that year toured with "the Washboard Union" on the Ontario leg of their tour.
+In 2018, Benoit was a finalist in SiriusXM "Top of the Country" in association with the CCMAs and he was the only independent Canadian Country Artist invited to walk the red carpet at the 2018 Much Music Video Awards in Toronto, ON.
+He signed a new record deal with independent record label, Vicktory Music Group.
+Benoit also recorded critically acclaimed single "Slow Hand"; the song also feels Canadian female country singer Leah Daniels.
+Benoit went on to record a seven track EP titled "Revolution Part 1".
+It was released in 2019 and included "Slow Hand" as well as all new songs.
+In 2019, Benoit was direct tour support for the CMA Award winning country act "Old Dominion" along with "the Washboard Union" on the eastern leg of the "Make it Sweet" tour and later that year toured with "the Washboard Union" on the Ontario leg of their tour.
 In 2020, Benoit won his first East Coast Music Award for "Fans Choice Video of the Year".
-He also began writing his next album with long time friend and Pei native, Gerry Foote.
-Due to the Covid-19 pandemic, he began doing his bi-weekly "Friday Night Lock Down" live streams which achieved much fan support.
+He also began writing his next album with long time friend and PEI native, Gerry Foote.
+Due to the COVID-19 pandemic, he began doing his bi-weekly "Friday Night Lock Down" live streams which achieved much fan support.